 - Arms.
 Ask the person to raise both arms.
 Does one arm drift downward?
 Or is one arm unable to rise?

 - Speech.
 Ask the person to repeat a simple phrase.
-Is his or her speech slurred or strange?
+Is the person's speech slurred or different from usual?

 - Time.
-If you observe any of these signs, call 911 or emergency medical help immediately.
+If you see any of these signs, call 911 or emergency medical help right away.

-Call 911 or your local emergency number right away.
+Call 911 or your local emergency number immediately.
 Don't wait to see if symptoms stop.
 Every minute counts.
 The longer a stroke goes untreated, the greater the potential for brain damage and disability.

 If you're with someone you suspect is having a stroke, watch the person carefully while waiting for emergency assistance.

-- Overtreatment with blood thinners (anticoagulants)
+- Overtreatment with blood thinners, also known as anticoagulants.

-- Trauma (such as a car accident)
+- Head trauma, such as from a car accident.

-- Ischemic stroke leading to hemorrhage
+- Ischemic stroke that leads to a brain hemorrhage.

-Transient ischemic attack (TIA)
+Transient ischemic attack

 Many factors can increase the risk of stroke.
 Potentially treatable stroke risk factors include: